ben-lerch/HGAP-3.0/README.md

 ##Running with SMRT Link

-To run Isoseq using SMRT Link, follow the usual steps for analysing data on SMRT Link.
+To run HGAP using SMRT Link, follow the usual steps for analysing data on SMRT Link.
 TODO: Link to document explaining SMRT Link.

 ##Running on the Command-Line with pbsmrtpipe
 ###Install pbsmrtpipe